 Project Management Certification

 Project management certification has become an increasingly important credential in the world of project management.
 It has become a way for professionals working in this industry to prove that they have a certain level of experience, skills, and knowledge.
-For this reason then, certified project managers usually find high-paying employment more easily than non-certified project managers.
+For this reason, certified project managers usually find high-paying employment more easily than non-certified project managers.

-Project management certification usually gets issued by institutes to project managers after they pass a certification exam.
+Project management certification is usually issued by institutes to project managers after they pass a certification exam.
 To write the exam, however, you need to fulfil all the different certification requirements.
 Consequently, this type of certification is usually something only professional project managers with a fair amount of experience and expertise can attain.

 In the same way that you get different certification organisations, you also get different types and levels of certification.
 Here are some of the different certifications that you can get in project management:

-- PMP: Project Management Professional, issued by the Project Management Institute
+- PMP®: Project Management Professional, issued by the Project Management Institute

 - MPM: Master Project Manager Certification, issued by the American Academy of Project Management